steets250/Venice-High-App-Database/README.md

 * dd - One or two digit day.
 Don't include 0 for single-digit days.
 * s - Schedule number.
 Refer to the schedules file in the Times folder.

+## Events
+* title - Title of the event.
+* link - Optional URL of the event.
+* startDate - Beginning of event.
+Must be in the format mm/dd/yy.
+* endDate - End of event, can be same day as beginning.
+Must be in the format mm/dd/yy.
+* startTime - Start time of event.
+Must be in the format hh:mm AA.
+AA can be either am or pm.
+* endTime - End time of event.
+Must be in the format hh:mm AA.
+AA can be either am or pm.

 ## Rooms
 * number - Room number.
 Use abbreviation for longer names (e.g. EGYM for east gym).
 * building - Must exactly match one building from the buildings list.